‘Teen Mom 2’ Reunion: Kailyn’s Custody Bombshell, Plus Chelsea Left All Alone

 “He doesn’t understand that he might be the problem.
 It’s not even in his head,” Houska said after Dr. Drew read the text.
 “I wish he would just decide if he’s going to be there or not going to be there, and stop messing with my child’s head.”

 Houska did have an opportunity to dish on her and DeBoer’s wedding, which she didn’t allow MTV to film.
-Unfortunately, Houska only shared a few minor details about the ceremony and the segment returned to a discussion on Lind.
+Unfortunately, Houska only shared a few minor details about the ceremony, and the segment returned to a discussion on Lind.

 Dr. Drew wrapped the interview by displaying clips of Lind criticizing the show over the years.
 He ended the talk by asking why Lind wouldn’t want to come on the show and “air his grievances” one last time.
 Given the nature of the text, it’s probably a good thing that Lind sat this one out.